 An easy way to check if you are low on refrigerant is to go out to your air conditioning system and find the two copper pipes.
 If the bigger pipe is “sweating” or giving off condensation, feel the pipe to see if it’s cold.
 If it’s cold to the touch, you are likely good to go and do not need additional refrigerant.

-If you’re not positive or the pipe is not covered in condensation and is not cold when you feel it, call Aramendia Plumbing, Heating and Air, A Service Experts Company and we’ll pay you a visit and confirm your refrigerant levels and discover why your A/C system is not blowing cool air.
+If you’re not positive or the pipe is not covered in condensation and is not cold when you feel it, call Aramendia Plumbing, Heating and Air and we’ll pay you a visit and confirm your refrigerant levels and discover why your A/C system is not blowing cool air.
 Note: only an EPA Certified technician should manage refrigerant for central A/C systems, due to the risks of handling this potentially dangerous chemical.

 You air condenser fan isn’t rotating.